ismir2023/ismir2023.github.io/jam.md

 ---

 # ISMIR Jam Session – Milano 2023 - Wednesday 8th November
-On November 10 we are pleased to invite you for a visit to the Violin Museum in Cremona and a recital with a historical violin in the fascinating "Giovanni Arvedi" auditorium, purposely designed for the violin acoustics.

 Calling all Musicians.
 Calling all Musicians.
 The ISMIR Jam Session will take place after the main dinner at the “Museo della Scienza e della Tecnica” on Wednesday, November 8th.
 The jam session will last about an hour – from 9.30 to 10.30 pm